 Add the peanut butter and eggs, and mix on low until combined.
 Do not over mix once the peanut butter has been added.

-On a cookie sheet with parchment paper, start forming your cookie dough balls.
-When “balling” the cookies, you want your cookie dough balls to be about 2 inches in diameter and look like a round disk.
+Using your hands, form the dough into 24 balls and place on prepared cookie sheets.
+Flatten them slightly so they are about 2-inches in diameter and look like a round disk.
 Space them at least 1 inch apart, they will spread a little when baking.